 You will be learning with and from experts in the field using a combination of lectures, skills sessions, and directed and independent study, all designed to support you in developing your clinical capability and competence.
 Working in practice for a minimum of one day a week with your clinical mentor, you will combine the theory with clinical practice.

-You will benefit from our state-of-the-art Clinical Simulation Unit, which replicates a number of areas of healthcare in which you may work.
+You will benefit from our state-of-the-art , which replicates a number of areas of healthcare in which you may work.

 You will be based in the Department of Health Sciences, which is on Campus West.
 The majority of your teaching will take place in Alcuin, or at other locations across Campus West.

 Students will work in their own area of clinical practice throughout the programme.
-Students may choose to organise placements in other healthcare settings in order to enhance their clinical learning.
+Students may be able to negotiate practice experience in other healthcare settings provided that: